Live Bait Fishing in FloridaBASS ONLINE2018-03-21T15:19:03-04:00

 Tackle, Rods Reels and Fishing line for Peacock Bass Fishing

 We use a heavy duty open face reels, in most cases Shimano are the one’s that hold up the best in a day to day use.
 We spool them with 10 to 20lb test power pro braided line.
-Braided lines are a bit more expensive, but you can reduce the diameter of your lines by 50% witch is great when you want to fish higher test lines for these strong peacock bass.
+Braided lines are a bit more expensive, but you can reduce the diameter of your lines by 50% which is great when you want to fish higher test lines for these strong peacock bass.
 Now depending on the water clarity we use a mono or fluorocarbon leader on the end of the power pro braid.
 The lead is usually 24″ to 36″ in length and between 10 to 15lb in strength.

 The rod we use is Gloomis, they make several rods good for this type of fishing.
 They even make a live bait rod specifically for this application that a lot of our guides use.
 In general a 6′- 6″ medium is one of my favorites for the urban style fishing we have in South Florida.
 A 7′ medium heavy is also very popular to be able to add length to your cast.
 When livebait fishing, we mainly suggest using spinning equipment, but you can use a bait caster.
 It’s just as not versatile in all of the applications that you will run into during a peacock bass fishing trip in Florida.

-Before we get started in describing the rig we use, here’s what you will need to obtain in fishing tackle.
+Before we get started in describing the rig we use, here’s what you will need to obtain in live bait fishing tackle.
 You will need a 3″ slip bobber(if you prefer to use one), a bead and bobber stop, a three way ball bearing swivel, a 2 / 0 or 3/ 0 circle hook, and split shot lead.
 To rig up the a bobber, follow the following instructions.
 With the power pro braid in one hand, slide a bobber stop up the line a couple of feet.
 Next, slide on the bead.
 Holding the bead in place slide the bobber up the line going threw the center holes allowing it to slide freely up and down the line.
 Next tie the swivel on to the end of the braid holding on the bobber.
 Now, take a 24″ peice of 10lb mono fishing line and tie it to the other end of the swivel.
 On the other end of the mono, tie the 2/0 circle hook.

 The idea of using a bobber with a bobber stop is that it allows you quickly to adjust for different depths of water by simply sliding it up and down the line.